-Meetings, Conventions and Incentive Travel (MCIT)
+Meetings, Incentives, Conferences and Exhibitions (MICE)

-The MCIT channel targets a different type of demographic altogether.
+The MICE channel targets a different type of demographic altogether.
 This channel is composed of those who broker and organize business and convention travel.
-NWTT's Conference Bureau manages this channel and works with local businesses in the NWT to gather information to respond to Requests For Proposals (RFPs) on behalf of the region.
-Marketing efforts focus on attracting mid to small-sized meetings and conferences and on promoting the NWT to incentive groups and companies looking for innovative ways to reward their top clients and employees.
+NWTT's Conference Bureau manages this channel and works with local businesses in the NWT to gather information to respond to Requests for Proposals (RFPs) on behalf of the region.
+Marketing efforts focus on attracting small to mid-sized meetings and conferences, as well as promoting the NWT to incentive groups and companies looking for innovative ways to reward their top clients and employees.

-The NWT Conference Bureau customarily attends MCIT shows and events (both remotely and in person), hosts site visits for planners, and helps local partners submit bids and proposals to host meetings, conferences, and events in the NWT.
-The NWT Conference Bureau builds resiliency in the MCIT markets by continued investment in online digital advertising, coupled with modern visual assets such as virtual tours and virtual experiences.
+The NWT Conference Bureau customarily attends MICE shows and events (both remotely and in person), hosts site visits for planners, and helps local partners submit bids and proposals to host meetings, conferences, and events in the NWT.
+The Conference Bureau builds resiliency in the MICE markets by continued investment in online digital advertising, coupled with modern visual assets such as virtual tours and virtual experiences.

-MCIT plays a crucial role in generating revenues from business travellers to the NWT.
-The business traveller is the highest value traveller to the NWT, spending more on average per visit than any other visitor, and the growth of "bleisure" travellers is an essential consideration in this channel.
-They are the most technologically savvy, socially driven, shared economy, savvy and smart travellers in the world today.
-There is a focus on business travellers to extend their stay pre/post-event.
-The business traveller group includes government workers, executives, doctors, nurses, and other MCIT and event-related groups.
+MICE plays a crucial role in generating revenues from business travellers to the NWT.
+The business traveller is the highest value traveller to the NWT, spending more on average per visit than any other visitor, and the growth of "bleisure" (business-leisure) travellers is an essential consideration in this channel.
+They are the most technologically savvy, socially driven, and smart travellers in the world today.
+There is a focus on business travellers to extend their stay pre/post-event through pre-trip marketing and incentive programs.
+The business traveller group includes government workers, executives, doctors, nurses, and other MICE and event-related groups.